-Apple may launch new iPhone models every year, but the product cycle is, in effect, two years.
+Apple may launch new models every year, but the iPhone 13 shows the product cycle is, in effect, two years.

 In year one Apple unveils a major design update.
 In year two it refines the design, then gives it a coat of paint and a brush up.